ansyblenetwork/aquietlife/_posts/2021-07-05-choosing-strikes.md

 > Our research shows that 0.5 delta contracts are the most capital efficient.

-I have a huge gripe with that sentence, and here's why: A 0.5 delta contract is synonymous with an ATM contract.
-The conclusion of their "research" was the trivial fact that an ATM contract is most premium-efficient.
+That claim bugs me to no end, and here's why: A 0.5 delta contract is synonymous with an ATM contract.
+The conclusion of their research was the trivial fact that an ATM contract is most premium-efficient.

 This is just one instance demonstrating the harm of options Greeks: They mostly serve to obfuscate, sometimes to real detriment.